lindsayfowers/overtime_app/README.md

 - X Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
 - X Create audit log for each text message
-- Need to update end_date when confirmed
+- X Need to update end_date when confirmed
 - Need to update audit log status when an overtime rejected
 - Update buttons on employee homepage so they show on mobile
 - Updated buttons to include timespan on employee homepage